pythonik/Nonogram-game-solver/README.md

 following algorithms are used in this repo
 - Backtracking
-- constraint propagation
+- Constraint propagation
-- constraint propagation with heuristic
+- Constraint propagation with heuristic